kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

       Not required until feature graduated to beta.
     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->
+  - [Pod pending due to extended resource backed by DRA requests no less than 128 devices]
+    - Detection: inspect pod status 'Pending'
+    - Mitigations: reduce the number of devices requested in one extended resource backed by DRA requests
+    - Diagnostics: scheduler logs at level 5 show the reason for the scheduling failure.
-Will be considered for beta.
+    - Testing: Will be considered for beta.

 ###### What steps should be taken if SLOs are not being met to determine the problem?